huggingface/blog/nyu-depth-v2.md

 </div>

-[Hugging Face Datasets’ Hub](https://huggingface.co/datasets) is home to 16130 datasets as of today, and this number continues to grow actively.
+[Hugging Face Hub](https://huggingface.co/datasets) is home to 16130 datasets, and this number continues to grow actively.
 These datasets come in all shapes and sizes.
-[Some](https://huggingface.co/datasets?size_categories=size_categories:n%3C1K&sort=downloads) are just about 1000 samples, while [this one](https://huggingface.co/datasets/poloclub/diffusiondb) is more than a trillion samples; all served with a common API provided by [🤗 Datasets library](https://huggingface.co/docs/datasets).
+[Some](https://huggingface.co/datasets?size_categories=size_categories:n%3C1K&sort=downloads) have just about 1000 samples, while [this one](https://huggingface.co/datasets/poloclub/diffusiondb) has more than a trillion samples; all served with a common API provided by [🤗 Datasets library](https://huggingface.co/docs/datasets).

-As with other things at Hugging Face, 🤗 Datasets’ Hub is very much a community-driven effort.
+Like other things at Hugging Face, the Datasets’ Hub is a collaborative community-driven space.
 Contributing a new dataset is fairly straightforward, and the [official guide](https://huggingface.co/docs/datasets/share) will get you started in no time.
-But when it comes to contributing larger datasets, things might need additional work.
+When it comes to contributing larger datasets, things might need additional work.

 So, in this post, we’ll share some best practices for working with large datasets by discussing a case study of the [NYU Depth V2 dataset](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html) that we recently added to 🤗 Datasets.
 The approaches shared in this post are modality agnostic, meaning you can apply the same principles to datasets of other modalities (such as video, text, and audio) too.

 ## About the dataset

-NYU Depth V2 dataset is commonly used for training and evaluating models for the task of depth estimation.
-It was introduced in [Indoor Segmentation and Support Inference from RGBD Images](http://cs.nyu.edu/~silberman/papers/indoor_seg_support.pdf) by Silberman et al. Here some samples of the dataset from the [official dataset website](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html#raw_parts) where the first column represents input images, second column represents the raw depth map images, and the third column represents class labels:
+NYU Depth V2 dataset is commonly used for training and evaluating models for depth estimation.
+It was introduced in [Indoor Segmentation and Support Inference from RGBD Images](http://cs.nyu.edu/~silberman/papers/indoor_seg_support.pdf) by Silberman et al. Here are some samples of the dataset from the [official dataset website](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html#raw_parts) where the first column represents input images, the second column represents the raw depth map images, and the third column represents class labels:

 ![nyu-depth-v2-collage](assets/nyu-depth-v2/nyu_depth_collage.png)

 A preprocessed version of the dataset is also distributed as a part of [FastDepth: Fast Monocular Depth Estimation on Embedded Systems](https://arxiv.org/abs/1903.03273) by Wofk et al. Notably, this is the version we ship in 🤗 Datasets.
 The total size of this version is about 32 GBs and contains two splits: `train` and `validation`.
 Refer [here](https://github.com/dwofk/fast-depth#requirements) for more details.

 While 32 GB for a dataset is not overly large, we believe it’s a good candidate to share our practices.
-Moreover, a commodity machine should be able to accommodate it too.
+Most machines should be able to accommodate.

 ## Archives: shard’em